JingMa87/Job-Scraper/README.md

 <img src="http://xaharts.org/funny/i/gitopuss/github-octocat_yes-we-code.jpg" width="400">

-This is a personal web application project that I'm building using Java EE, JSP, servlets, Hibernate and MVC.
+This is a web application that I'm building using Java EE, JSP, servlets, MVC, Maven and Selenium.
 I'm experimenting with different technologies so as to achieve a broad knowledge about what tools are being used right now.
 Technology changes fast, so gotta keep up!